I have been driven by curiosity, creative expression and a desire to try everything at least once.

 I love Egyptian music along with all Arabic and world music.
 I use a big variety of music in my EBD classes and workshop but Always come back to Egyptian music.
 I feel that using other styles of music helps the student to access all parts of sell for first before the focus on the Bellydance side of things.
 I know that this make my dance richer and stronger.

-One my strengths is also that I spent over 10 years rehearsing and playing with Yalla.
+One my strengths is that I spent 12 years rehearsing and playing with Yalla.
 I learnt so much about all aspects of music and then I had the joy of performing for so many people all over Australia.
 I was also a part of the Sanctuary Ensemble that was dedicate to playing Sufi, inspirational & contemplative original music, song and dance and the poetry of Rumi.
 I also include sounding in my teaching.
 I feel it is very important it does something to the body the individual and the group.
 Recently I have been taken by continuum Movement.
 It fits what I am doing and teaching so well

 All of these riches feed my dance and my teaching.